New York, city of Trump’s dreams, delivers his comeuppance - The Boston Globe

-Rejected by its voters, ostracized by its protesters and now rebuked by its jurors, the people of New York have one more thing to splash Trump’s name on: Indictment No. 71543-23.
+Rejected by its voters, ostracized by its protesters, and now rebuked by its jurors, the people of New York have one more thing on which to splash Trump’s name: Indictment No. 71543-23.

 “He wanted to be in Manhattan.
 He loved Manhattan.
 He had a connection to Manhattan,” says Barbara Res, a longtime employee of the former president who was a vice president at the Trump Organization.
 “I don't know that he has accepted it and I don't know that he believes it, but New York turned on him.”